BANKEX/go-plasma/README.md

-#BANKEX Foundation Plasma block producer implementation
+# BANKEX Foundation Plasma block producer implementation

+# NOT READY FOR PRODUCTION, WIP, FOR DEMO AND TESTING PURPOSES ONLY

 ## Technical overview